easyfeedback/RCL/CONTRIBUTING.md

    ```

 1. Setup all the dependencies and packages by running `yarn install` or simply `yarn`.
 This command
-   will install all needed dependencies.
+   will install dependencies and bootstrap the repo using `lerna`

 ## Development